schang9m/PasswordKeepR/planning/what_to_do_next.md

 - Fixing the wallpaper that is on the public/images
 - add roles to the users Stretch
 - Creating more users Stretch
+- fixing cookie parser on Index, about us and creating password